Defending against Backdoor Attacks via Module Switching: Experiments

-\paragraph{\textbf{Evaluation Metrics.}} We assess the model's performance using two key metrics: Clean Accuracy (\textbf{CACC}) and Attack Success Rate (\textbf{ASR}).
-CACC measures the prediction accuracy on clean samples, with a higher CACC indicating better model utility.
-ASR computes the attack accuracy on a poisoned test set, where all test samples are attacked and their labels are modified to the target class.
-A higher ASR reflects that the model is more vulnerable to the attack.
+\textbf{Evaluation Metrics.} We assess utility and defense with Clean Accuracy (\textbf{CACC}) and Attack Success Rate (\textbf{ASR})~\citep{qi-etal-2021-onion, Qi2021TurnTC,arora-etal-2024-heres}.
+CACC is the accuracy on clean samples, with higher values indicating better utility.
+ASR is the accuracy on a poisoned test set, where all samples are attacked and relabeled to the target class; higher ASR indicates greater vulnerability.

-\paragraph{\textbf{Implementation Details.}} We use \textit{RoBERTa-large}~\citep{DBLP:journals/corr/abs-1907-11692}, \textit{BERT-large}~\citep{devlin-etal-2019-bert}, and \textit{DeBERTa-large}~\citep{he2021debertav3} to train backdoor models and evaluate defense effectiveness in the text domain, and \textit{Vision Transformer (ViT)}~\citep{wu2020visual} for the vision domain.
-For NLP tasks, all victim models are fine-tuned on poisoned datasets for three epochs using the Adam optimizer~\citep{kingma2014adam} with a learning rate of \(2 \times 10^{-5}\).
-For the vision task, victim models are fine-tuned on poisoned datasets for ten epochs using the SGD optimizer~\citep{bottou2010large} with a learning rate of \(1 \times 10^{-2}\).
-We evaluate two-model merging scenarios for text and vision domains and assess three-model merging performance in the text domain.
-We conduct the model training and module switching experiments using three seeds on a single Nvidia A100 GPU, reporting the average performance.
-See~\Cref{appendix:exp_assets} for more details on the experiment resources.